 Montana

 In March 1997, the Legislature enacted SB 390.
 The Bill called for competition to begin with large customers in July 1998 (load of 1MW or greater), a two-year rate freeze and required divestiture.
-By July 1, 2002 all customer classes will have the option to choose an electric service provider.
+By July 1, 2002 all customer classes will have the option to choose an electricity service provider.

 Nevada

-The Senate approves SB438 amending HB366.
+The Senate approved SB438 amending HB366.
 SB438 phases-in competition on March 1, 2000.
-The Bill imposes a 3-yr rate freeze on utilities delaying auctions of small default customers until July 2001.
-Incumbent utilities are allowed to use their names and logos for affiliates competing in the unregulated power market and preserves existing qualifying facility contracts held by the utilities.
+The Bill imposed a 3-yr rate freeze on utilities delaying auctions of small default customers until July 2001.
+Incumbent utilities are allowed to use their names and logos for affiliates competing in the unregulated power market and existing qualifying facility contracts held by the utilities are preserved.

 New Mexico

 The House of Representatives passed SB428 on March 19, 1999.
 Gov. Gary Johnson signed the bill April 8, 1999.
-SB428 was introduced on February 5, 1999 calling for retail electric competition to be phased in beginning January 1, 2001 beginning with residential customers, small commercial, and schools.
+SB428 was introduced on February 5, 1999 calling for retail electric competition to be phased in from January 1, 2001, beginning with residential customers, small commercial, and schools.
 All customers will have choice beginning in 2002.
-Electric utilities are to functionally separate generation from transmission and distribution activities.
+Electric utilities are to separate generation from transmission and distribution activities.

 Oregon